Become a London Lifesaver

 As well as formal organisations and existing community groups, this could be simply you and people who live in your street or block of flats coming together to form your own ‘hub’ to be able to respond in your community.
 This means if someone in your local area had a cardiac arrest, there are people nearby who are trained – with a defibrillator – to be able to intervene in those vital first few minutes while medics are on their way.

 The organisation/group or community will need to raise funds to purchase a defibrillator and training equipment.
 This will be a minimum of a 4-pack of ‘Little Anne’ CPR mannequins and a training defibrillator.
 We have negotiated the training equipment at a reduced cost with a variety of suppliers to help support the scheme.
 Get in touch to learn more.

 We recommend approaching local businesses who are often willing to support incentives in the community to assist with equipment costs.
 Further information can then be shared with those businesses who wish to contribute to the cost.

 As part of the agreement to join the Community Defib Scheme, trainers must not charge or receive donations for the training they deliver, whether it be to an organisation or in the community.

 Anyone can be trained to deliver the course, although it would be ideal if the learner had some medical/first aid background or experience of teaching.
 We would require a minimum of two individuals per organisation to become trainers (there is no maximum number), with the capacity to train a minimum of 100 individuals per trainer per year.

 Emergency Life Support Training – for individuals

-For individuals who wish to learn ELS, we would usually facilitate free basic two and a half hour sessions (this does not include children and infant basic life support) on a monthly basis at our headquarters.
+For individuals who wish to learn ELS, we facilitate free basic two and a half hour sessions (this does not include children and infant basic life support).